 Division 5 — Proceedings of the Council, etc.

-23. Co-option and consultation
+23. Co-opted members and consultation

 (1) The Council may appoint, subject to the consent of the Minister, any person having specialized knowledge or experience relevant to the purposes of this Act to be a co-opted member for such period, or in relation to such matters, as the Council may specify in the instrument of appointment.